bear-rsg/4m-association/themes/elegant/documentation/content/Contributing/travis-ci-and-doc-website.md

 We do install pip, setuptools, repository and test requirements, peru and tox.

-Peru is used to grab additional dependencies for elegant (plugins, latest theme, etc)title: (.*)
+Peru is used to grab additional dependencies for elegant (plugins, latest theme, etc)
-date: 2021-03-31

-date: 2021-03-30

 This is really easy in our case: